karepker/karepker.github.io/recommendations.md

   about _Methods_][su3su2u1_methods_posts], which point out deep problems with both its goals and execution.
-What was once my most enthusiastic recommendation is now my most ambivalent, but I keep _Methods_ on this list because of it is the most important work I've ever read.
+What was once my most enthusiastic recommendation is now my most ambivalent, but I keep _Methods_ on this list because it is the most important work I've ever read.
 * [Harry Plinkett's reviews][youtube_plinkett_playlist]: Before watching
   Plinkett's reviews, I thought criticism was mostly touchy-feely garbage written by cynical hipsters.
 Plinkett's reviews showed me that criticism could